Skip to main content

 Interpretation and sources of error

-The reported use of medication to reduce the blood’s ability to clot, is not included in the calculation.
-This means that the proportion who receive drug therapy and counselling to prevent heart attacks and strokes may be higher than the data shown in Figure 2.
+In the Tromsø Study we do not have data on the reported use of medications that reduce the blood’s ability to form clots.
+This means that the proportion who receive drug therapy to prevent heart attacks and strokes may be higher than the numbers in Figure 1.

-The proportion of individuals attending health checks has gradually declined over time.
-No assessment has been made as to the possible implications of changes in the attendance rate for the comparability of data over time.
+The proportion of individuals attending health surveys has gradually declined over time.
+No assessment has been made of whether changes in attendance rates have any impact on the comparability of numbers over time.

 Global indicator definition